 Brooklyn Heights Montessori Summer Program — Brooklyn Heights, Brooklyn

 Campers here enjoy the Montessori educational approach, with games and free play, arts and crafts, music, gardening, and cooking.
-Twice a week, they attend water safety classes taught by certified lifeguards at the Dodge YMCA on Atlantic Avenue.
+The littlest campers, ages 3-3.5, attend a morning session only, while the others attend from 8:30am-3pm with extended care options.
+Twice a week they go swimming at a local pool.

 Garden School — Jackson Heights, Queens

 Full disclosure: my daughter has gone to this camp for years.
 The excellent swimming program, which begins when kids are 3, is the main reason she became a strong swimmer.
 The nursery program here is a play-based program led by a certified teacher.
 Kids get playground time, crafts, library visits, and other age-appropriate activities, including rest time.
 Things I liked?
 Lunch and snacks are included, and there's early drop-off and late pickup, plus the option of half days or full day.